Isaac Babalola Akinyele: Ebullition

 In 1962, Akinyele's rule was soon engulfed in the turbulent political development in Western Region, Nigeria, the result of which was a growing rift in the Action Group between its leader, chief Obafemi Awolowo, and his deputy and premier of the Western Region, chief Samuel Ladoke Akintola.
 This came to an end when Alhaji Adegbenro, Chief Awolowo's supporter was appointed Premier by Governor Sir Titus Aderemi, the Oòni of Ilé-Ifẹ.
 Mayhem broke out in the House of Assembly as the new Premier was presenting his government for a vote of confidence.
 Following the subsequent outbreak of violence both among the parliamentarians in the assembly and among their supporters outside, the region was placed under a state of emergency.
 The government was suspended and Dr. Moses A. Majekodunmi was appointed sole administrator of the Western region.
-Throughout the entire political crisis, Isaac Akinyele remained aloof, placing himself at the disposal of any peace initiative for which Ibadan was a venue on several occasions.
+Throughout the entire political crisis, Isaac Akinyele who along with some members of the House of Chiefs was a minister without portfolio in the government remained aloof, placing himself at the disposal of any peace initiative for which Ibadan was a venue on several occasions.
 He ruled for only ten years but left an enduring legacy.
 He died in May 1965.